sherlyfebrianti96/angular-build-once/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

+## How to see the Article Explanation

+**Check on the commits**, it wil tell you about changes that has been done.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.